bastienqueste/gliderad2cp/paper.md

 5. Determine the mean ocean current over the period of the glider dive by comparing ADCP-derived glider speed through water to its GPS-derived speed over land, the difference being caused by ocean currents.

 6. Reconstruct full-depth profiles of vertical shear from the successive low-range measurements to small scale relative changes in ocean currents, but lacking an absolute reference.
-Simple gridding and integrating of shear is used rather than the inverse method due to the use of a single constraint [@visbeck:2002].
+Simple gridding and integrating of shear is used as default rather than the inverse method due to the use of a single constraint [@visbeck:2002].

 7. Reference the full high-resolution vertical shear profile using the glider's dive-averaged current to provide a high-resolution absolute measurements of ocean currents.
 Referencing of baroclinic profiles accounts for time spent at each depth to be compatible with repeat dives without surfacing or long glider loiters.